About

 Analysts and researchers

-Use the hosted app to move faster across disaster, demographic, economic, and risk questions without building a fresh workflow for every domain.
+Use the system to move across disaster, demographic, economic, and risk questions without building a fresh workflow for every domain.

 Teams with private workflows

-Start with the hosted surface, then move into local or self-hosted use when privacy, speed, or offline operation matters more than convenience.
+Start with the hosted surface, then move into local or self-hosted use when privacy, performance, or offline operation matters more than convenience.

 Technical users